qedgroup/CGDV.github.io/challenges/COVID-19/datasource/index.md

-# CGDV Pandemic Data Room
+# CGDV COVID-19 Pandemic Data Room

-In response to the global COVID-19 outbreak, CGDV creates the Pandemic Data Room where we gather COVID-19 data from various reputable sources.
+In response to the global COVID-19 outbreak, CGDV has created the Pandemic Data Room, a compendium of COVID-19-related data from various reputable sources.
 We believe data and fact are essential to understand the pandemic in this difficult time.
-We encourage CGDV users to make responsible visualziations using reliable data sources.
+We encourage CGDV users to create useful, innovative and responsible visualizations using reliable data sources.

 ## COVID-19 Data Sources